alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide_image
-  :deck => "anti_social_media",
-  :slide => 9,
+  slide_image2
+  filename="slide9.png"
-  :alt => "Text slide: “If you allow user-to-user interactions, you have the possibility of harassment.”"
+  alt="Text slide: “If you allow user-to-user interactions, you have the possibility of harassment.”"
 %}

 The sad truth is, if you allow any sort of user-to-user interaction on a service, it will probably be exploited for harassment.